fadhilkurnia/distann/README.md

   sudo apt install git
   ```

+Before cloning repo make sure you have followed all drogon installation steps found here. `https://github.com/drogonframework/drogon/wiki/ENG-02-Installation`

 - To clone a repository on git follow the steps here: `https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository`.
-You would need your Github username and create a token (settings -> Developer settings -> Personal Access Tokens -> Tokens -> Generate new token)
+You would need your Github username and create a token (settings -> Developer settings -> Personal Access Tokens -> Tokens -> Generate new token).

+-When generating token make sure you toggle 'repo' on the select scopes section to allow you to have acess to the repo as it is private.

 1. Compile the backend
     ```